rdmorganiser/rdmo-catalog/.github/ISSUE_TEMPLATE/change_question.md

 ---

 **Describe the request**
-A clear and concise description of what the request is.
+A clear and concise description of what the request is

-**Precise details**
-Provide details what needs to be changed for an existing question.
-When requesting a new question provide `question text` (mandatory) and, if possible, the other content and parameters, too (optional).
+**Propose what exactly should be changed**
+As suggested below, please choose from the list in Additional context and provide the uptaded values.

+**Original setting or content**
+What is the current content or setting e.g.

+*question text en*
+"original text"

+**Proposed setting or content**
+What should it look like in the new version, e.g.

+*question text en*
+"new text"

+**Additional context**
+Add any other context about the problem here.

+**From the following list delete everything that is NOT content of your proposal.
+Once a subject of change is approved it will be marked accordingly in the list.**
 - [ ] uri
 - [ ] key
 - [ ] path